kkent030315/anyvtop/README.md

 # Windows Memory Management

-Modern x64 Windows uses `PML4` *Page Map Level 4* as paging mode. interpretation of the mode is a bit different with long/legacy mode on AMD64 and Intel64.
+Modern x64 Windows uses `PML4` *Page Map Level 4* as paging mode. careful that interpretation of the mode is a bit different with long/legacy mode on AMD64 and Intel64.
 This repository is an implementation of `virtual memory` a.k.a `linear memory` to `physical memory` translation, that usually done by the CPU's `MMU` *Memory Management Unit*.

 This implementation is similar to `MmGetPhysicalAddress`.